 A buckwheat pillow’s filling will conform perfectly to the shape of your head, evenly distributing your head’s weight.

 Most soft pillows cannot not support your head as completely as a buckwheat pillow does.
 A buckwheat pillow’s unique hull filling will conform to the shape of your head and neck precisely.
-Its malleable character allows it to firmly and evenly distribute your head’s weight, thus eliminating pain-causing pressure points.
+Its malleable character allows it to evenly distribute your head’s weight, thus eliminating pain-causing pressure points.

 The individual buckwheat hulls’ irregular shape causes friction between them.
 This friction between the hulls enables the pillow to hold its shape.